The Axiom of Consent: Authorization, Friction, and Multi-Agent Coordination: Acknowledgements

-This paper synthesizes and extends work developed across three prior publications.
+This paper synthesizes and extends work developed across several prior publications.
 The author thanks the anonymous reviewers of those papers and the broader research community for engagement that refined the ideas presented here.

-The author also acknowledges the contribution of frontier AI models---including Claude (Anthropic), Gemini (Google DeepMind), and GPT (OpenAI)---and the laboratories that developed them.
-These systems served as collaborative research partners throughout the writing process, demonstrating in practice the human-AI coordination dynamics this paper theorizes.